-- 4. Prescribed experiences for the certification program must be completed within a threeyear period.
+- A B average must be maintained for the credits required for certification, with not more than one C grade included. - Courses or prescribed experiences may be repeated only with the approval of the student's adviser, the chair of the educational leadership and policy department, and the dean of the College of Education and Human Services. - 4.
+Prescribed experiences for the certification program must be completed within a three-year period.
 Requirements for the combined master's degree and certification program must be completed within a nine-year period.
 These requirements will apply unless an extension is granted for extenuating circumstances by the educational leadership and policy department and the dean of the College of Education and Human Services. - 5.
 Individuals pursuing principal certification who have not gone through a candidacy review for the master's degree with the Department of Educational Leadership and Policy at Shippensburg University may be required to complete an interview.
 If required, this review must be conducted after completion of six to nine hours of course work. - 6.
-It is essential that the student work closely with his or her adviser throughout the program.
+It is essential the student work closely with his or her adviser throughout the program.
 A student is required to complete 15 credit hours at Shippensburg University in order for the department to recommend him/her for certification. - 7.
 The practicum experiences will be individually prescribed programs based upon PDE competencies of the program and the experiences of the candidate.
 Each candidate is encouraged to serve parts of the internship in at least two of the following three settings: urban, suburban, or rural.
-(Arrangements for the practicums should be made a year in advance through the Department of Educational Leadership and Policy.) - Pennsylvania Department of Education requires a passing score on PRAXIS: School Leaders Licensure Assessment.
+(Arrangements for the practicums should be made a year in advance through the Department of Educational Leadership and Policy.) - 8.
+Pennsylvania Department of Education requires a passing score on Praxis: School Leaders Licensure Assessment.